Entanglement study in the island of inversion region using \textit{ab initio} approach: RESULTS AND DISCUSSION

 \subsection{Mutual information}

-The mutual information results, which include both quantum and classical correlations between 12 proton single-particle states and 24 neutron single-particle states, are presented for our analysis in Fig. \ref{fig:sdpf_model}.
+The valence space consists of 12 proton single-particle states and 24 neutron single-particle states in the M-scheme many-body basis, which is presented in Fig. \ref{fig:sdpf_model}.
 We restrict protons to the $sd$ model space and neutrons to the $sdpf$ model space.
-Results for the mutual information are shown in Figs. \ref{fig:Ne_MI_0+}-\ref{fig:Si_MI_2+}.
-The diagonal blocks separated by solid lines represent the proton-neutron correlations, and the off-diagonal blocks consist of proton-proton (bottom-left) and neutron-neutron (top-right) correlations.
+The mutual information results, which include both quantum and classical correlations between the pairs of single-particle states ($i,j$), are shown in Figs. \ref{fig:Ne_MI_0+}-\ref{fig:Si_MI_2+}.
+The solid black lines divide the mutual information plot into four sections: the bottom-left section corresponds to proton–proton correlations, and the top-left and bottom-right sections represent proton–neutron correlations, and the top-left and bottom-right sections represent proton–neutron and neutron-proton correlations, respectively.
 The dashed lines separate the subshells in the order $d_{5/2}$, $s_{1/2}$, $d_{3/2}$, $f_{7/2}$, and $p_{3/2}$.
 Each subshell is constructed using the third component of the angular momentum, consisting of $2j+1$ orbitals, where $j$ is the angular momentum of that subshell.
 To better interpret the results, we classify the correlations according to the orbitals involved.
-Isovector correlations correspond to pairs of orbitals with opposite magnetic projections $m$ ($m_1 + m_2 = 0$) within the same subshell.
-Non-isovector correlations correspond to off-diagonal correlations within the same subshell, and finally, cross-orbital correlations arise between orbitals belonging to different subshells.
+Isovector correlations correspond to pairs of orbitals with opposite magnetic projections $m$ ($m_1 + m_2 = 0$) within the same subshell. { These correlations are dominated by the isovector pairing part of the interaction, hence the name.} Non-isovector correlations correspond to off-diagonal correlations within the same subshell, and finally, cross-orbital correlations arise between orbitals belonging to different subshells.
 To clearly visualize the evolution of proton–neutron correlations in the ground states, the scale for the proton–neutron sector has been reduced by an order of magnitude compared to the like-particle sectors.
 However, the scale of the proton-neutron sector for the $2^+$ state of each isotopic chain is restricted to $0.3$, which is comparable to the like-particle scale of $0.5$, suggesting a large proton-neutron correlation compared to the ground states.